wgrahamb/codeBase/READ_ME.md

      It is a challenging model for a couple of reasons.
 First, the rocket is not ballistically stable and suffers wobble at the end of its flight.
      Second, the rocket motor and fins provide a rolling moment that changes characteristics, depending on the speed of the rocket.
-I've figured out the pitch and yaw characteristics, but have not yet solved the roll.

      pythonFunctions